 The FDA may grant accelerated approval to a product for a serious or life-threatening condition that provides meaningful therapeutic advantage to patients over existing treatments based upon a determination that the product has an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit.
-The FDA may also grant accelerated approval for such a condition when the product has an effect on an intermediate clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality or other clinical benefit, taking into account the severity, rarity, or prevalence of the condition and the availability or lack of alternative treatments.
+The FDA may also grant accelerated approval for such a condition when the product has an effect on an intermediate clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality and that is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit, taking into account the severity, rarity, or prevalence of the condition and the availability or lack of alternative treatments.
 Products granted accelerated approval must meet the same statutory standards for safety and effectiveness as those granted traditional approval.

 Finally, the FDA may award priority review vouchers to sponsors of rare pediatric disease product applications that meet certain criteria.
-A rare pediatric disease is a rare disease where the disease is serious or life-threatening manifestations primarily affecting individuals from age zero to 18.
+A rare pediatric disease is a rare disease where the disease is serious or life-threatening with the serious or life-threatening manifestations primarily affecting individuals from age zero to 18.
 A sponsor who receives approval for a drug or biologic for a rare pediatric disease may qualify for a priority review voucher, which the sponsor may redeem to receive priority review of a subsequent marketing application for a different product.
 In lieu of using the voucher for one of its own product candidates, a sponsor may sell that voucher for use by a third party.
 Current prices for these vouchers range in the hundreds of millions of dollars.
 The current rare pediatric disease priority review voucher program will expire in October 2020, unless Congress renews the program, although a drug designated as a rare pediatric disease treatment can still receive a priority review voucher if the marketing approval application for the drug is submitted and the drug is approved by October 2022.